SAP/spartacus-docs/_pages/dev/features/federated-login.md

 For more details about placeholder configuration and behavior, see [Extensible Placeholder Mechanism for Login Page URIs](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/aa417173fe4a4ba5a473c93eb730a417/ca1176a372b242a6abd75a39fe803eea.html?state=DRAFT&q=loio89c86d4e1116457486db2b78fe539db9#extensible-placeholder-mechanism-for-login-page-uris).

 ## Recommendations

+### Login page design
+It is recommended to pare down the CMS structure for the login page.
+This recommendation is driven by the two main technical limitations, relative links will have incorrect base URL and lack of cart data.
+Reducing the login page to only the necessary components and links reduces the CMS configuration challenges when using Federated Login.

+It could be confusing to the customer to suddenly see an incorrect cart counter on the login page, so removing cart counters and mini-carts are suggested.

+Relative links not tied to the angular router, i.e. anchor tags in CMS copy, are not guaranteed to link properly to the originating domain.
+These should be replaced with absolute links if possible.

+### Isolating testing values

 It is recommended that you use Angular's environments feature to isolate development, staging, and production origin maps.
 This helps prevent you from including development configurations and publicizing staging origins.
 The downside of this approach is that you need to make separate builds for staging and production.